Javier Padilla Bernáldez

-Javier Padilla Bernáldez (born 1983) is the Secretary of State, Ministry of Health of Spain and a senior member of Mas Madrid political party.
+Javier Padilla Bernáldez (born 1983) is a Spanish doctor and politician serving as the secretary of state for health for the Ministry of Health of Spain and a senior member of Mas Madrid political party.
 He serves as a member of the Global Council on Inequality, AIDS, and Pandemics.

 Life and education

 Padilla graduated in Medicine from the Autonomous University of Madrid, specializing in Family and Community Medicine.
 He has a Master's degree in Public Health and Health Management and a Master's degree in Health and Drug Economics.

 Career

 Medical career

 Padilla is a family and community doctor, with a background in health economics, public health and philosophy.
 His primary medical practice was in primary care as a family doctor, in several health centers in the Community of Madrid.

 Author

 He is the author of several books on health and healthcare including Epidemiocracy (Captain Swing, 2020) and Who should we let go of?
 (Captain Swing, 2019) and editor of Health or Barbarism (Paspasueños, 2017).
 He has also published in peer-reviewed public health journals on hospitals, COVID-19, and inequality.